 Puget Sound Energy reliability project

-Historically, fallen trees and tree limbs are the main cause of power outages on Whidbey Island.
+Historically, fallen trees and tree limbs have been the main cause of power outages on the island.
 This was particularly evident during the winter of 2006 when fierce rains and winds caused trees and branches to fall into transmission lines and knock out power to the entire island.
-Accordingly, PSE is accelerating its efforts on Whidbey Island and improving our system's reliability by proactively working to reduce tree-related outages in our transmission corridor.
-Based on a comprehensive review of outage history and an independent review of our storm response and procedures, PSE has identified specific existing transmission line corridors where the removal of trees with a mature height of 25 feet or more can improve service reliability.
+Accordingly, PSE accelerated its efforts on Whidbey Island and improved our system's reliability by proactively working to reduce tree-related outages in our transmission corridor.
+Based on a comprehensive review of outage history and an independent review of our storm response and procedures, PSE identified specific existing transmission line corridors where the removal of trees with a mature height of 25 feet or more could improve service reliability.

-This initiative is a unique, multi-year effort to improve electric reliability on Whidbey Island through enhanced vegetation management; it will take several years to clear around the transmission line corridor.
-Priority for vegetation removal is being given to line segments with the greatest risk of tree-related outages.
+This initiative was a unique, multi-year effort to improve electric reliability on Whidbey Island through enhanced vegetation management.
+Priority for vegetation removal was given to line segments with the greatest risk of tree-related outages.

 What is vegetation management?